jwagner/smartcrop-cli/README.md

 Options:
   --config         path to a config.json
   --width          width of the crop
   --height         height of the crop
+  --faceDetection  perform faceDetection using opencv
-  --quality  jpeg quality of the output image      [default: 90] -*         forwarded as options to smartcrop.js
+  --outputFormat   image magick output format string     [default: "jpg"] --quality        jpeg quality of the output image      [default: 90] -*               forwarded as options to smartcrop.js
 ```